Minimax Linear Regulator Problems for Positive Systems: Example: Water-flow Network

+It is worth noting that the model’s formulation enables scalability, allowing for the analysis of extensive river networks and accommodating changes in topology, such as the addition of control stations or the influence of evolving environmental disturbances.

-\subsection{Leakages: Load disturbances}
+\subsection{Leakages: Load Disturbances}

-Initially, assume there is no additional rain input.
+Initially, assume there is no additional rain input, i.e. $w=0$.
 The control and disturbance actions in this network system are constrained by $\left|u \right|\leq Ex$, $\left|v \right|\leq Gx$ with $E,G \geq 0$.
 Here, $G$ represents the slope of the water flow network, where a higher altitude corresponds to a greater leakage disturbance.
-The choice of parameters $E, s, r, \delta$ are designed to satisfy the assumptions~\eqref{ass1_ex},~\eqref{ass2_ex}:
+The choice of parameters $E, s, r, \delta$ are designed to satisfy the assumptions of Theorem~\ref{theorem_finite}, see~\eqref{ass1_ex},~\eqref{ass2_ex}:

+and $\delta=\rho_v\mathbb{1}$.
 Here $\zeta_u$ and $\zeta_v$ scale, respectively, the control and disturbance capacity. $\rho_s$, $\rho_u$, $\rho_v$ are scaling parameters for the penalties on state, control, and disturbance terms in the cost function.
 The sparsity structure of $E$ relies on the Metzler condition, ensuring a viable setup under the given constraints.

-The optimal control problem setup~\eqref{minimax_prob_setup_cont_inf} of this example is
+The optimal control problem setup~\eqref{minimaxProb_finite} of this example is